The Signs Of A Compatible Friendship, According To Astrology

-If you're a dedicated horoscope reader, you've probably dabbled in astrological compatibility, too — from a romantic standpoint, that is.
-However, consulting someone else's birth chart shouldn't just be reserved for when you're dating them.
-It can be equally useful to look up your BFF's chart.
+If you're a regular horoscope reader, you've likely dabbled in astrological compatibility, too — from a romantic standpoint, that is.
+But, consulting someone else's birth chart doesn't just come in handy when you're dating them.
+It can be just as enlightening when the chart you're looking up belongs to your best friend.

 Not only do all sorts of astrological aspects and placements indicate a harmonious romantic relationship, there are plenty that can reflect a lifelong friendship in the making, too.
 You just need to know where to look in your and your friend's respective birth charts.